Goals and Objectives

 - Implement ES6 classes that communicate to each other as needed

 - Use object and array prototype methods to perform data manipulation

-- Create a user interface that is easy to use and displays information in a clear way on multiple screens
+- Create a user interface that is easy to use and clearly displays information.

 - Write modular, reusable code that follows SRP (Single Responsibility Principle)

 - Implement a robust testing suite using TDD

 In this project, you will create a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
 The idea is similar to sites like All Recipes or New York Times Cooking.
 Users should view a list of recipes, favorite their own recipes, and choose recipes to cook.

 Feel free to use the above sites as inspiration for your UI, but note that there is NO COMP provided for this project.
 We expect you to design your own dashboard layout that is relevant to the data being displayed.